 Vocabulary, grammar and punctuation is taught mainly within the teaching of Authors lessons in order to make clear the purpose and relevance of a specific word, piece of punctuation or grammatical term.
 These elements will be explored through identifying them in texts and by practising them before applying them in their own writing.

-To find out what each class is learning about in English, please see their specific class page or class newsletter.
+To find out what each class is learning about as Authors, please see their specific class page or class newsletter.

-- Encourage them to write for a real and purposeful reason e.g. thank you cards, emails to a friend, a letter to a celebrity, shopping list
+- If you have done the above two (most important) suggestions and your child still wants more then encourage them to write for a real and purposeful reason e.g. thank you cards, emails to a friend, a letter to a relative, shopping lists, etc.

 Support in understanding and applying skills in writing

 Take a look at our Sea Mills Primary Authors as writers…